Chapter 3 – Relationship to Clients – annotated

 [10] In addition to opinions on legal questions, a lawyer may be asked for or may be expected to give advice on non-legal matters such as the business, economic, policy or social complications involved in the question or the course the client should choose.
 In many instances the lawyer’s experience will be such that the lawyer’s views on non-legal matters will be of real benefit to the client.
 The lawyer who expresses views on such matters should, if necessary and to the extent necessary, point out any lack of experience or other qualification in the particular field and should clearly distinguish legal advice from other advice.

-[11] In a multi-discipline practice, a lawyer must ensure that the client is made aware that the legal advice from the lawyer may be supplemented by advice or services from a non-lawyer.
-Advice or services from non-lawyer members of the firm unrelated to the retainer for legal services must be provided independently of and outside the scope of the legal services retainer and from a location separate from the premises of the multi-discipline practice.
-The provision of non-legal advice or services unrelated to the legal services retainer will also be subject to the constraints outlined in the Rules governing multi-discipline practices.
+[11] In a multi-disciplinary practice, a lawyer must ensure that the client is made aware that the legal advice from the lawyer may be supplemented by advice or services from a non-lawyer.
+Advice or services from non-lawyer members of the law firm unrelated to the retainer for legal services must be provided independently of and outside the scope of the legal services retainer and from a location separate from the premises of the multi-disciplinary practice.
+The provision of non-legal advice or services unrelated to the legal services retainer will also be subject to the constraints outlined in the Law Society Rules and Code rules governing multi-disciplinary practices.

 [12] The requirement of conscientious, diligent and efficient service means that a lawyer should make every effort to provide timely service to the client.
 If the lawyer can reasonably foresee undue delay in providing advice or services, the client should be so informed.